 Section 54 of GST – Refund of tax

-Provided that a registered person, claiming refund of any balance in the electronic cash ledger in accordance with the provisions of sub-section (6) of section 49, may claim such refund in the return furnished under section 39 in such manner as may be prescribed.
+Provided that a registered taxable person, claiming refund of any balance in the electronic cash ledger in accordance with the provisions as per sub-section (6) of section 49 may claim such refund in return furnished under section 39 in such manner as may be prescribed.

-(2) A specialised agency of the United Nations Organisation or any Multilateral Financial Institution and Organisation notified under the United Nations (Privileges and Immunities) Act, 1947, Consulate or Embassy of foreign countries or any other person or class of persons, as notified under section 55, entitled to a refund of tax paid by it on inward supplies of goods or services or both, may make an application for such refund, in such form and manner as may be prescribed, before the expiry of six months from the last day of the quarter in which such supply was received.
+(2) A specialized agency of United Nations Organization or any Multilateral Financial Institution and Organization notified under the United Nations (Privileges and Immunities) Act, 1947, Consulate or Embassy of foreign countries or any other person or class of persons as notified under section 55, entitled to a refund of tax paid by it on inward supplies of goods or services or both, may make an application for such refund, in such form and manner prescribed, before the expiry of six months from the last day of the quarter in which such supply was received

-Provided that no refund of unutilised input tax credit shall be allowed in cases other than-
+Provided that no refund of unutilized input tax credit shall be allowed in cases other than-

-Provided further that no refund of unutilised input tax credit shall be allowed in cases where the goods exported out of India are subjected to export duty:
+Provided Further that no refund of unutilized input tax credit shall be allowed in cases where the goods exported out of India are subjected to export duty.

 (4) The application shall be accompanied by—